cjolowicz/cookiecutter-hypermodern-python/docs/guide.rst

 It includes details from every pull request merged into master since the last release.
 The workflow uses the `Release Drafter`_ GitHub Action.

-The *Hypermodern Python Cookiecutter* groups pull requests by type, using GitHub labels.
+The |HPC| groups pull requests by type, using GitHub labels.
 The following table shows the section headings and corresponding labels: